Referring for CAR T-Cell Therapy

 may be quite ill for a period of time while in the hospital.

-- Patients must remain within two hours of Dana-Farber/Brigham and Women's for four weeks after their CAR T-cell infusion for rapid management of side effects after discharge.
+- Patients must remain within two hours of Dana-Farber Brigham Cancer Center for 30 days after their CAR T-cell infusion for rapid management of side effects after discharge.
 A caregiver is required to stay with the patient during this period.

 We welcome the opportunity to discuss patients for whom CAR T-cell therapy may be appropriate.
 Contact us at 877-801-2278 or email@example.com.